 - There are rates to suit all pockets, from shared-bathroom singles to 2-room suites

-- The Tegel airport JetExpress bus stops 1 minute away, so if you're coming for a weekend you can minimise travel time
+- You can reach the hotel in 30 minutes by train from Brandenburg airport, so if you're coming for a weekend you can minimise travel time

 - The arty rooms vary hugely, and are very much a matter of taste